-DMP allows you to turn off I/O for a controller or the array port of a storage processor so that you can perform administrative operations.
-This feature can be used for maintenance of HBA controllers on the host, or array ports that are attached to disk arrays supported by VxVM.
-I/O operations to the controller or array port can be turned back on after the maintenance task is completed.
-You can accomplish these operations using the vxdmpadm command provided with VxVM.
+DMP lets you to turn off I/O through an HBA controller or the array port of a storage processor so that you can perform administrative operations.
+This feature can be used for maintenance of HBA controllers on the host, or array ports that are attached to disk arrays supported by DMP.
+I/O operations to the HBA controller or the array port can be turned back on after the maintenance task is completed.
+You can accomplish these operations using the vxdmpadm command.

-For Active/Active type disk arrays, after disabling the I/O through an HBA controller or array port, the I/O continues on the remaining paths.
-For Active/Passive type disk arrays, if disabling I/O through an HBA controller or array port resulted in all primary paths being disabled, DMP will failover to active secondary paths and I/O will continue on them.
+For Active/Active type disk arrays, when you disable the I/O through an HBA controller or array port, the I/O continues on the remaining paths.
+For Active/Passive type disk arrays, if disabling I/O through an HBA controller or array port resulted in all primary paths being disabled, DMP will failover to secondary paths and I/O will continue on them.